 How does adding a new member work?

-If you add members to your Business Class team after the initial upgrade, the card on file will be charged a pro-rated fee for their membership for the rest of the billing period (either the month or year).
+If you add members to your Business Class Workspace after the initial upgrade, the card on file will be charged a pro-rated fee for their membership for the rest of the billing period (either the month or year).

 Three months after upgrading, Vincent adds Todd to Business Factory.
 Because Todd is being added 1/4 of the way through the year, Trello calculates a pro-rated charge for his membership for the rest of the billing period, and charges Business Factory's credit card $89.99, for 3/4 of a year.

 What makes a user active?